Radar And East Lothian

 One of the ships involved heavily in the infrared tests mentioned by Dr Price was HMS Velux, an old Lend-Lease destroyer.
 Its crew must have pondered long and hard about the reasons behind the efforts taken to hide or cool their ship’s funnel!
 Efforts which included using cold water to cool it off or efforts taken to wrap the ‘hot’ areas in soaked and cooling jackets.

-Tantallon’s usefulness as a radar testing and development facility was not surrendered quickly once the war was over and the radar technicians dispersed elsewhere or demobbed.
+Tantallon’s usefulness as a radar testing and development facility was not surrendered quickly once the war was over and the radar technicians dispersed elsewhere or were demobbed.
 The Admiralty continued to use it until 1984 when it was sold to Ferranti, a concern with a major investment in the Lothian area.
 One of its test planes, a Gloster Meteor, still resides in East Lothian at the Museum of Flight.
 It is not unreasonable to assume that this aircraft was often used in conjunction with tests carried out at Tantallon.
 This work came to an end in 1994 when the site was abandoned.
 In 2015 it was put on the market for private development.